Lofelt/NiceVibrations/interfaces/unity/README.md

 # Overview

-This folder contains our Unity plugin.
+This folder contains the Nice Vibrations Unity asset.
 It consists of:
 - The plugin script code (in `Assets/NiceVibrations/Scripts/`)
 - The iOS and Android plugins from our Lofelt SDK, which are used by the script code (in `Assets/NiceVibrations/Plugins`)